 As a global university located in a world city, we are home to over 5,000 students and 500 staff from overseas.
-Westminster has a reputation for excellence in professionally relevant teaching and learning and for high quality research.
-Offering over 300 degree courses, we place particular emphasis on providing international opportunities for Westminster students in order to ensure that we provide an environment where students can develop skills, competences and knowledge required by the global economy.
+Westminster has a reputation for excellence in professionally relevant teaching and learning and for high-quality research.
+Offering over 300-degree courses, we place particular emphasis on providing international opportunities for Westminster students in order to ensure that we provide an environment where students can develop skills, competencies and knowledge required by the global economy.
 We are proud of our long history of global relationships and have partnerships across the world – connections we continually strive to strengthen and deepen.
 Our world-leading research, produced in partnership with global industry and educational institutions, has a real impact in the world around us.

 We will shape the future of professional life by:

 - being a diverse, vibrant and inspirational learning environment

 - establishing the University of Westminster as the leading practice-informed teaching and research university

 - being a responsive, metropolitan and cosmopolitan university serving the needs of diverse communities

 - embedding internationalisation, employability and green-thinking in all that we do